ko1/rubyhackchallenge/EN/2_mri_structure.md

 * `ruby/basictest/`: place of old test
 * `ruby/bootstraptest/`: bootstrap test
-* `ruby/test/`: tests written by test-unit notation
+* `ruby/test/`: tests written in test-unit notation
-* `ruby/spec/`: tests written by RSpec notation
+* `ruby/spec/`: tests written in RSpec notation

 ### misc

-* `ruby/doc/`, `ruby/man/`: documents
+* `ruby/doc/`, `ruby/man/`: documentation

 ## Ruby's build process

-Ruby build process contains several phases containing source code generation and so on.
-Several tools are written in Ruby so Ruby build process requires Ruby interpreter.
-A release tar ball contains generated source code so that it does not require Ruby interpreter (and other development tools such as bison) to build Ruby using tar ball.
+Ruby build process is composed of several phases involving source code generation and so on.
+Several tools are written in Ruby, so the Ruby build process requires the Ruby interpreter.
+Release tarballs contain generated source code so that installing Ruby with a release tarball does not require the Ruby interpreter (and other development tools such as bison).

 If you want to build MRI with souce code fetched by Subversion or Git repository, you need a Ruby interpreter.

-Build and install process are the following steps:
+The following steps describe the build and install process:

 1. Build miniruby
-    1. parse.y -> parse.c: Compile syntax rules to C code by bison
+    1. parse.y -> parse.c: Compile syntax rules into C code with bison
-    2. insns.def -> vm.inc: Compile VM instructions to C code by ruby (`BASERUBY`)
+    2. insns.def -> vm.inc: Compile VM instructions into C code with ruby (`BASERUBY`)
-    3. `*.c` -> `*.o` (`*.obj` on Windows): Compile C codes to object files.
+    3. `*.c` -> `*.o` (`*.obj` on Windows): Compile C code into object files.
     4. link object files into miniruby
-2. Build encoding
+2. Build encodings
-    1. translate enc/... to appropriate C code by `miniruby`
+    1. translate enc/... to appropriate C code with `miniruby`
     2. compile C code
 3. Build C-extension libraries
-    1. Make `Makefile` from `extconf.rb` by `mkmf.rb` and `miniruby`
+    1. Make `Makefile` from `extconf.rb` with `mkmf.rb` and `miniruby`
     2. Run `make` using generated `Makefile`.
 4. Build `ruby` command
-5. Genearate documents (`rdoc`, `ri`)
+5. Generate documentation (`rdoc`, `ri`)
-6. Install MRI (an install directory is specified at `configure --prefix` option)
+6. Install MRI (to the install directory specified by the `configure --prefix` option)

-In fact, there are more steps.
-However it is difficult to write up all and I don't cover everything.
-So several steps are eliminated.
-You can see all make rules in `common.mk` (and some other files).
+There are actually many more steps in the process.
+It is difficult, however, to comprehensively list all the steps (even I don't know all of them!), so the above is an abbreviated sequence of steps.
+If you are curious, you can see all the rules in `common.mk` and related files.

 ## Exercise: the 1st hack.
 Change the version description

 Let's start modifying MRI.
 We assume that all source code is placed at `workdir/ruby/`.

-At first, let's modify version description which is displayed with `ruby -v` (or  `./miniruby -v`) as your own Ruby (for example, show version description with your name).
+For your first exercise, let's modify the version description which is displayed with `ruby -v` (or  `./miniruby -v`) to display it as your own Ruby (for example, show a version description with your name included).

-1. open `version.c`.
-2. view `version.c` entirely.
+1. Open `version.c` in your editor.
+2. Briefly skim over the entirity of `version.c`.
-3. `ruby_show_version()` seems a suspect.
+3. The function `ruby_show_version()` seems like what we're looking for
-4. `fflush()` is a C function that flushes output buffer, so we can guess we only need to put printing code just before `fflush()` call.
+4. `fflush()` is a C function that flushes the output buffer, so we can guess that adding some printing code just before `fflush()` call could work.
-5. put `printf("...\n");` (you can write your favorite string at `...`)
+5. Add the line `printf("...\n");` (Replace  `...` with a string of your choice)
-6. `$ make miniruby` and build.
+6. `$ make miniruby` and build (don't forget to move to the build directory)
-7. `$ ./miniruby -v` and check the result.
+7. run `$ ./miniruby -v` and check the result.
 8. `$ make install` and install build ruby.
-9. `$ ../install/bin/ruby -v` and check the result with installed ruby.
+9. run `$ ../install/bin/ruby -v` and check the result with the installed ruby.

-Instead of inserting `printf(...)`, replacing `ruby ...` description with something (such as `perl ...` and so on) would be interesting ;p
+Finally, instead of just inserting a `printf(...)` statement, try replacing the entire `ruby ...` description with something else (such as `perl ...` and so on) would be interesting ;p